When I was a kid, one of my best friends had a swimming pool.

 I’m sure you’ve experienced this in a relationship before, and it can take a while before you wake up and smell the coffee.
 Over time, you know things are starting to feel weird, but you just can’t put your finger on it.

 Extricating yourself from a relationship with an abusive person can be excruciating, especially if you attempt to be gracious and mature about it.
 You will simply not be met with anything but more manipulation and attempts to exploit your kindness.

 You’ve heard the expression, “The best defense is a good offense,” and I fully endorse this strategy when it comes to manipulative people.

 They may not leave a purple trail behind them or flash a warning sign, but they DO show their true colors if you know what to look for.

 Here are 10 signs of manipulative people that you need to watch out for:

 1. They hone in on your weaknesses.

-Manipulative people are adept at finding your Achilles heel and ferreting out your insecurities.
+Manipulative personality types are adept at finding your Achilles heel and ferreting out your insecurities.
 They are keen observers of your behavior and will ask probing questions to uncover any dark secrets or flaws you might possess.

 They might also cozy up to you because you are sensitive, warm, and generous — qualities they know they can twist for their own purposes.
 Manipulative people view your kind heart as a weakness, not a positive character trait.